An unseen affliction: the scale and depth of visual impairment

 Key coping behavior: the hummingbird

 If you want to identify a low-vision visitor, search for the hummingbird.
-The contrast with a typical sighted visitor's experience is stark.

 - Enter a room.